nicolasmf/QuadraticSolverMIPS/README.md

 This is a program I made for my Computer Architecture class.

-I emplemented a square root subprogram myself, not knowing there was a built-in function in MIPS.
+I implemented a square root subprogram myself, not knowing there was a built-in function in MIPS.